JadenFeliciano/JadenF_Portfolio/README.md

 <h1># Arcade-Game Project: P.A.L.
 Game</h1>
-<p>- During my time as a summer camp counselor, I taught the second grade how game development works by allowing them to create their own Police Athletic League (P.A.L) game.<br/>
+- During my time as a summer camp counselor, I taught the second grade how game development works by allowing them to create their own Police Athletic League (P.A.L) game.<br/>
 - The game was a simple Mario-style platformer that I pieced together with the kids' ideas.<br/>

 <h1># 3D Game Project: Tank Shot</h1>